 And then, once they see that it’s about them, they’re going to get engaged in the conversation, because people like to talk about themselves.
 This is central to the psychology of selling.
 People like to talk about their own concerns or goals, or whatever it is that they’re looking to accomplish.

-By making it about them, and not your offering, you’re now in a much more powerful position to sell effectively.
+By making it about them, and not your offering, you’re now taking control of the psychology of selling and you’re in a much more powerful position to sell effectively.

 The Psychology of Selling Step #5: Step into their shoes.

 Some really powerful data has shown that top performers are much more effective at taking the perspectives of their buyers.
 When’s the last time you really thought about the experience your buyers go through when talking to you?
 What about when they talk to your competitors?

 I’m not talking about your value proposition or even your product experience.
 I’m talking about the psychology of selling from the buyer’s experience.
 What’s the buyer’s actual experience of buying from you?
 What does it feel like?
 What’s good about it?
 What’s not good?
 Step into their shoes.
 Start to think more like your buyers.
 What do they care about?
 What are the challenges that they’re facing?
 What are the reasons that they do business with you?
 What are the reasons that they do business with your competitors

 When we talk about the psychology of selling, we’re really talking about starting to think like our prospects.
 How can we truly understand what they care about, and craft our conversations around those top concerns?